 Snap the lid on to the ice cream container and place in the feeezer.
 If made in the morning ready for eating later in the day, switch the freezer to fast freeze mode and the ice cream should be frozen after 6 hours.
 The fast freeze setting is not required if freezing overnight.

 Because coconut, lime chocolate, extra lime curd all compliment the lime beautifully, have fun and play around with toppings.
-Or simply enjoy it as it is!
+Alternatively simply enjoy it as it is!

 If you have enjoyed the recipe for Lime Ripple Luxury Ice Cream you may also like these:

-Since creating recipes and sharing them is the heartbeat of Feasting is Fun, I always ensure each recipe is double checked.
-It is very important to me that you have a consistent and reliable recipe to follow.
+Since creating recipes and sharing them is the heartbeat of Feasting is Fun.
+Therefore each recipe is always double checked.
+Most importantly is sharing tasty, consistent and reliable recipes that you can easily follow.

 Whatever you are making, creating and baking in your kitchens, have fun creating your feast.